OscarVanL/DropNot-Homework/README.md

 * To detect changes, native OS libraries like the win32 API could be used.
 However, this adds complexity for multi-OS compatibility.

-* Not all file metadata is transferred, so it's not a 1:1 copy of a file.
+* My solution rebuilds only the 'modified' file metadata on the server.
+Not all metadata is transferred.

 * Base64 is used for the file binary encoding, however using BSON or Google Protocol Buffers would result in efficiency gains.

+* File transfers happen sequentially.
+A few simultaneous transfers could speed up synchronisation.

 * I am using Flask in development mode, this isn't suitable for production.

+* If a file or folder is renamed, the directory listener isn't smart enough to know this, so it will be processed as a 'deletion' followed by a 'creation'.

 * There's **no encryption**.